AM 7.2.2

 Only secret IDs that begin with the string scripted.node. are accessible to scripts.

-For more information on creating secret IDs in a secret store, see Secret stores.
+For more information on creating secret IDs in a secret store, refer to Secret stores.

 Use the following functions to format the returned secret value: